facebook/bpfilter/doc/usage/bfcli.rst

         [...]

 With:
+  - ``$NAME``: name of the set, for named sets.
+Allows users to define a set at the beginning of the ruleset, then use it in multiple rules.
+Sets defined directly in a rule are anonymous, they can't be reused in a different rule.
+When using a named set, the key used in the rule to refer to the set must be the same as the key used to define the set.
   - ``$KEY``: the key of the same, the format of the data stored in the set.
 Keys are defined as ``($MATCHER_0 [, $MATCHERS...])```.
 This instructs bpfilter that the key is formed from the payload of the list matchers.
 For example, ``(ip4.saddr, ip4.proto)`` describe the key as the source IPv4 address followed by the IPv4 protocol field.
 Each matcher defined in the key is called a "component".
   - ``$ELEMENT``: elements are the data to store in the set, each component of the key should have a corresponding value in each element.
 Components of an element are comma-separated, elements themselves are delimited by semicolon or new line.

 Here is an example:

 .. code:: shell

+    set dns (ip4.saddr) in { 1.1.1.1; 1.0.0.1 }

+    rule
+        (ip4.saddr) in dns
+        counter
+        ACCEPT

     rule
         (ip4.saddr, ip4.proto) in {